benlawson/ezws/README.md

 1. `bind`: bind a ports between remote and local machines (ssh protocol)
 1. `reindex`: re-adds all the added machines to tab completion (this needs to be run after each update)

 note: your AWS IAM profile will need the expected permissions to run these commands.
 To look up an instance's IP address, the permission for `ec2:DescribeInstances` is also required.
-Contact your AWS administrator to for these permissions.
+Contact your AWS administrator to get this permission if you do not already have it.

 ### full guide
 1. `add` adding a new AWS node